arrpak/Master-in-Data-Science-1/README.md

-# My Master of Data Science Portfolio
+# KSchool - Master of Data Science - Madrid, Nov.
+2015

-This repository contains Master Data Science exercises and projects
+This repository contains exercises and projects